-Parties/ Individual Role Director General of Marine Department (or Deputy Director of Marine Department) To act as the Mediator who chairs the session and makes the final decision upon evaluating the arguments/ justification presented by the intervener(s) and the applicant.
+Parties/ Individual Role Director General of Marine (or Deputy Director of Marine) To act as the Mediator who chairs the session and makes the final decision upon evaluating the arguments/ justification presented by the intervener(s) and the applicant.
 Mediator's decision is guided by considerations in both technical and commercial aspects.
-Intervener(s) (i.e. Malaysian shipowner(s)) To bring the relevant documents and provide information/ evidence to support their arguments.
-Allowed to be accompanied by their respective expert/ Applicant client (e.g. project owner, contractor or charterers).
+Intervener(s) (i.e. Malaysian shipowner(s)) Applicant To bring the relevant documents and provide information/ evidence to support their arguments.
+Allowed to be accompanied by their respective expert/ client (e.g. project owner, contractor or charterers).
 MOT Officer To observe the proceeding of the session and provide additional inputs if needed.
 Secretariat To coordinate the session - i.e. arrange the logistics and ensuring the attendance of all relevant parties.
-Has no right to give opinion and does not involve in decision making process.
 To report the Mediation outcome to Domestic Shipping Licencing Board (LPPDN).